faceyspacey/extract-css-chunks-webpack-plugin/README.md

 # extract-css-chunks-webpack-plugin
 > **UPDATE (July 7th):** [babel-plugin-dual-import](https://github.com/faceyspacey/babel-plugin-dual-import) is now required to asynchronously import both css + js. *Much Faster Builds!*

 Like `extract-text-webpack-plugin`, but creates multiple css files (one per chunk).
 Then, as part of server side rendering, you can deliver just the css chunks needed by the current request.
-The result is the most minimal CSS initially served compared to emerging JS-in-CSS solutions.
+The result is the most minimal CSS initially served compared to emerging "render path" solutions.

-For a demo, checkout: https://github.com/faceyspacey/flush-chunks-boilerplate-webpack-chunknames
+For a demo, `git clone` this: https://github.com/faceyspacey/flush-chunks-boilerplate-webpack-chunknames

 *Note: this is a companion package to:*
 - [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks)